melikasmith/My_First_CodeClan_Project/README.md

 MVP:
-The app should allow the user to track countries and cities they want to visit and those they have visited.
+The app should allow the user to track countries and cities they have visited.
-The user should be able to create and edit countries.
 Each country should have one or more cities to visit.
-The app should allow the user to mark destinations as visited or still to see.

-Extension:
-Have a search bar to
+There should be a button to return to a main webpage.

+python3 console.py - run console.py
+python3 -m flask run - run flask psql -d travel_bucketlist -f db/travel_bucketlist.sql - run sql file
+psql travel_bucketlist - run psql travel_bucketlist